memspace/iap/README.md

 All Dart code is thoroughly documented with information taken directly from Apple Developers website (for StoreKit) and Android Developers website (for BillingClient).

+Note that future version may introduce unified interfaces for specific use cases, for instance, handling of in-app subscriptions.

 ### StoreKit (iOS)